School Trips to Belgium

-The beauty of both Bruges and Brussels is intensified during December when the Christmas markets takes over the city.
-With little wooden chalets selling traditional arts and crafts, street entertainers, fairground attractions and a the smell of sweet waffles in the air a trip to Belgium offers a true Christmas holiday atmosphere your students will love.
+The beauty of Brussels is intensified during December when the Christmas Market stalls takes over the city.
+With classic wooden chalets selling traditional arts and crafts, street entertainers, fairground attractions and the smell of sweet waffles in the air, a trip to Belgium offers a true Christmas holiday atmosphere your students will love.

 In Flanders Field Museum

 The In Flanders Field Museum is an interactive museum which takes students through the events of the First World War.
 Students are given tickets which enable them, to follow the history of a soldier, civilian or nurse in the Salient to really illustrate the human experience of the war.
 Excellent educational resources/worksheets are available.